 Some of the food we consume, whether it be in their production or transportation, are unknowingly unhealthy for the planet.
 When we sit down for our meals, we do not always think about the environmental impact of the food that we are eating.
-The production cycles behind some of this food have a large carbon footprint as they require a lot of water or is a driver of deforestation.
-It is important that we eat healthy food to sustain our physical health, but it is important to recognize that some healthy food is unhealthy for the planet.
+The production cycles behind certain foods have a large carbon footprint as they require a lot of water or is a driver of deforestation.
+It is important that we eat healthy food to sustain our physical health, but it is important to recognize that there are healthy foods that are unhealthy for the planet.
 Here’s a quick list:

 The environmental impact of bananas is not so much in the production of the fruit, but more in exporting them to other countries across the world.
 According to One Green Planet, bananas are one of the most widely consumed foods in the world and the most popular fruit too.
 Bananas are brought in from South America, and according to a Swedish study, their spoilage rates are high.
 From this study, we learn that bananas produced the highest wasted mass for grocers and the highest environmental cost due to this waste.

 One solution: buy overripe bananas.
 They are easily frozen and are a great option for baking or using in smoothies.
 By purchasing overripe bananas, the efforts of growing and transporting them will not go in vain.
 You can also buy other seasonal and local fruits instead of bananas.

 In any market, production has to meet demand.
 So when there is high demand, production needs to go up proportionally.
 Over the past few years, this is what is happening with avocados.
 The high demand for avocados has attracted more growers to cultivate them.
 This is how healthy foods become unhealthy for the environment.